Yola21/Task-Assigner/README.md

 </h1>

 <h3 align="center">
-    Made Task Assigner app in which user can assign task(s) to other regidtered user.
+    Made Task Assigner app in which an user can assign task(s) to other registered user.
 </h3>

 <h4 align="center">